 A Price Must Be Paid

 This kind of musical and sonic complexity has a price.
 Play the ending to the title song and you will hear immediately what I mean.
-They had only four tracks to work with, not enough to squeeze all the sounds they wanted to record, so compromises were made.
+They had only four tracks to work with, and four is just not enough to squeeze all the sounds they wanted to record.
+Compromises had to be made.
 Reductions of four tracks into one were done numerous times.
 This process leaves three fresh tracks of tape for more overdubs but adds a generation of tape to the tracks that were reduced.
 Those extra generations of tape cause the added problems one hears on the big production songs on this album and Bookends as well.
 (Save the Life of My Child comes immediately to mind.)

 Of course, our job is to find the pressing that captures as much of the magic as possible with as little of the distortion.
 This means three things: proper mastering, good vinyl and tender loving care from previous owners, a tough combo but not an impossible one we’re happy to say.